How to Manage Windows LAPS with Intune

 Intune policies can:

 You can also view details about the managed local admin accounts in the Intune Admin center, and manually rotate their account passwords outside of a scheduled rotation.
+Let’s understand how to configure LAPS in Intune.

-Role based access control for Windows LAPS
+1. Role-based access control for Windows LAPS

-Rotate local Administrator password : To use the Intune admin center to view or rotate a devices local admin account password, your account must be assigned the following Intune permissions:
+Rotate local Administrator password: To use the Intune admin center to view or rotate a device’s local admin account password, your account must be assigned the following Intune permissions:

 • Manage Device: Read